Australian Don Bird Undergoes Successful Phrenic Nerve Surgery

 And while that surgery was successfully completed, it turns out it was among the most challenging procedure to date.
 Dr. Kaufman, who is the only surgeon he knows of to do this procedure in the U.S., and perhaps in the world, ranks this as the most complicated.
-The four-hour-procedure was his longest of the 40 phrenic nerve procedures he has done.
+The four-hour procedure was the longest of the 40 phrenic nerve procedures he has done.
 “This case has been among the most difficult,” he said.

 The amount of damage Dr. Kaufman found in the patient–something that can only be determined once the surgery takes place–necessitated a nerve transplant.
 The most difficult and time-consuming aspect of the surgery was finding the two locations above and below the area of injury among all the scar tissue to which to attach the transplanted nerve, taken from Bird’s ankle.